Ages 5 and under are free.

 A series of gardens arranged by colour, the garden is a year-round explosion of hues.
 Meander through the trails and end at the gazebo, a favourite for weddings and intimate brunches.

 The National Trust operates this wonderful programme to help increase the endangered species’ population.
-Guided tours are available and can be booked via firstname.lastname@example.org.
+Tours are available Monday-Saturday at 11am.
+Tours can be booked at the Botanic Park admission desk.